STEVEN HUDDART, Chair

 Although the program has no fixed minimum grade-point requirement, an applicant is generally expected to have maintained a junior-senior grade-point average of at least 3.00 on Penn State's grading scale of A (4.00) to D (1.00).
 In addition, an applicant is expected to have maintained a grade-point average of 3.00 for the required accounting courses.

-Students must complete a minimum of 30 credit hours of graduate instruction.
-All of the 30 credit hours must be earned in 400-level, 500-level, or 800-level courses.
-At least 18 of the 30 credit hours must be earned in 500-level and 800-level courses, and at least 6 of the 30 credit hours must be earned in 500-level courses.
+Students must complete a minimum of 33 credits.
+The 33 credits must be earned in 400-, 500-, or 800-level courses.
+At least 18 credits must be earned in 500- and 800-level courses, and at least 6 credits must be earned in 500-level courses.

 The Department of Accounting offers an integrated program allowing students to receive a B.S. in Accounting and Master of Accounting (M.Acc.) degrees within a five-year period.
 Students typically are admitted into the integrated program in the spring of the second year of the undergraduate program and the program is completed in the subsequent three years.

-To apply for the program, students must be enrolled in the Smeal College of Business or Division of Undergraduate Studies and intend to complete the entrance-to-major requirements by the end of the spring semester in which they apply
+To apply for the program, students must be enrolled in the Smeal College of Business or the Division of Undergraduate Studies, and intend to complete the entrance-to-major requirements prior to completing 59 cumulative credits at Penn State.

 Although the program has no fixed minimum grade-point requirement, an applicant is generally expected to have grade-point average of at least 3.20 on Penn State’s grading scale of A (4.00) to D (1.00).